Gabrieltgaldino/NRG_QT/docs/source/software_description/Surfaces.rst

        :width: 100%
        :align: center

 A list of all previous individual results will be listed in the "Individual results" list.
 In the case where a state with mutants is specified in the settings, the results of all individual mutants will be shown in the "Individual results" list.
 Press "Refresh" and the comparison of differences in total "CF" of each mutant in comparison with the wild-type will appear.
 All previous comparisons will be listed in the "CF comparison" list.
-All results are shown in the Pymol interface in a group called "results_surfaces"
+All results are shown in the PyMOL interface in a group called "results_surfaces"

 .. image:: /_static/images/Surfaces/surfaces_cf_comparision.png